SE::You - you.com search results parser

 test for parser

-A-Parser supports flexible result formatting thanks to the built-in templating engine Template Toolkit, which allows it to output results in an arbitrary form, as well as in structured formats, such as CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit, which allows it to output results in any form, as well as in structured formats like CSV or JSON

 Default output